Flood Warning issued for Johnson, Pettis by NWS - News Break

 Flood Warning issued for Johnson, Pettis by NWS

-Effective: 2021-05-28 03:27:00 CDT Expires: 2021-05-29 13:34:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-05-28 00:03:00 CDT Expires: 2021-05-30 16:50:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 This product along with additional weather and stream information is available at www.weather.gov/kc/.
-Target Area: Johnson; Pettis The Flood Warning is extended for the following rivers in Missouri Blackwater River near Blue Lick affecting Saline and Cooper Counties.
-Wakenda Creek at Carrollton affecting Carroll County.
-The Flood Warning continues for the following rivers in Missouri Blackwater River at Valley City affecting Johnson MO and Pettis Counties.
-Lamine River near Otterville affecting Cooper County.
-The Flood Warning is now in effect until early tomorrow afternoon The Flood Warning continues for the Blackwater River at Valley City. * Until early tomorrow afternoon. * At 3:00 AM CDT Friday the stage was 25.5 feet. * Flood stage is 22.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to fall below flood stage this afternoon and continue falling to 6.7 feet early Wednesday morning. * Impact...At 22.0 feet, Woodlands and farm fields along the river begin to flood. * Impact...At 25.0 feet, County Highway E near Valley City and Highway 23 near the Perry State Wildlife Area are under water.
-Fld Obs Forecasts Location Stg Stg Day/Time Fri Sat Sun 7am 7am 7am Blackwater River Valley City 22.0 25.5 Fri 3am 25.1 16.3 12.2alerts.weather.gov
+Target Area: Johnson; Pettis The Flood Warning is extended for the following rivers in Missouri Blackwater River at Valley City affecting Johnson MO and Pettis Counties.
+The Flood Warning is now in effect until Sunday afternoon The Flood Warning continues for the Blackwater River at Valley City. * From late tonight to Sunday afternoon. * At 8:00 AM CDT Thursday the stage was 6.7 feet. * Flood stage is 22.0 feet. * Moderate flooding is forecast. * Forecast...The river is expected to rise above flood stage just after midnight tonight to a crest of 27.9 feet early tomorrow afternoon.
+It will then fall below flood stage Saturday afternoon. * Impact...At 22.0 feet, Woodlands and farm fields along the river begin to flood. * Impact...At 25.0 feet, County Highway E near Valley City and Highway 23 near the Perry State Wildlife Area are under water.
+Fld Obs Forecasts Location Stg Stg Day/Time Thu Fri Sat 1pm 1pm 1pm Blackwater River Valley City 22.0 6.7 Thu 8am 7.4 27.9 23.6alerts.weather.gov